Aimee Semple McPherson: Life in the media spotlight

+By early 1926, McPherson had become a charismatic and influential women among ministers of her time.
+She was a major American phenomenon, who along with some other preachers of the time, was admired by their adoring public, "without apparently compromising their souls."

-McPherson crusaded against Darwinian evolution and supported William Jennings Bryan during the 1925 Scopes trial, about local laws prohibiting the teaching of human evolution.
+McPherson crusaded against Darwinian evolution and she supported William Jennings Bryan during the 1925 Scopes trial, about local laws prohibiting the teaching of human evolution.
 Bryan and McPherson worked together in the Temple, and they believed that Darwinism undermined morality, "poisoning the minds of the children of the nation."
 McPherson organized an all-night prayer service, preceded by a Bible parade through Los Angeles.

 McPherson's political alignment was undisclosed.
-She endorsed Herbert Hoover but supported Franklin D. Roosevelt and his social programs after his election.
+She endorsed Herbert Hoover but she supported Franklin D. Roosevelt and his social programs after his election.
 She patronized organized labor, preaching that a gangster's money was "no more unclean than the dollars of the man who amasses his millions from underpaid factory workers".
-She was more cautious when labor strikes resulted in violent uprisings, and worried about communism's influence in labor unions.
-McPherson opposed both communism and fascism as totalitarian rule; communism ruling without God and fascism wrongly stating to represent the power of God.
+She was more cautious when labor strikes resulted in violent uprisings, and she was worried about communism's influence in labor unions.
+McPherson opposed both communism and fascism because she believed that they advocated the imposition of totalitarian rule; communism ruling without God and fascism wrongly stating to represent the power of God.

-McPherson did not align herself consistently with any broad conservative or liberal political agenda.
+McPherson did not consistently align herself with any broad conservative or liberal political agenda.
 Instead, she wanted Christianity to occupy a central place in national life.
 The Foursquare Gospel Church currently qualifies the evangelist's views "in light of the political and religious climate of the 1920s, 30s, and 40s," contrasting her approach with "today's extreme fundamentalist, right-wing Christianity."
-She was also among the first prominent Christian ministers to defend the establishment of a Jewish homeland in Palestine.
+She was also one of the first prominent Christian ministers who defended the establishment of a Jewish homeland in Palestine.